apigeecs/apigee-jsc-debug/README.md

 		"selector": "source.js"
 	}

-For a simpler build use:
+For a simple build/run use:

 	{
 		"cmd": ["node", "$file"],